Tuckernuck Island: Flora and fauna

 Coastal heathland occurs only in the Northeast United States, from Long Island, NY, to Cape Cod, MA.
 Dominant species include little bluestem (Schizachyrium scoparium), bearberry (Arctostaphylos uva-ursi), and low ericaceous shrubs (Family: Ericaceae).
 There are extensive areas of scrub oak (Quercus ilicifolia) vegetation of up to 15 ft in height, along with pitch pine (Pinus rigida), black huckleberry (Gaylussacia baccata) and sweet pepperbush (Clethra alnifolia).
 Red maple (Acer rubrum) and black gum (Nyssa sylvatica) trees occur in kettlehole swamps.
 Other plants include American beachgrass (Ammophila breviligulata), seaside goldenrod (Solidago sempervirens), poison ivy (Toxicodendron radicans), bayberry (Myrica pensylvanica), beach plum (Prunus maritima), saltspray rose (Rosa rugosa) and other shrubs on the stabilized dunes.
 There are a few small freshwater marshes and a salt marsh dominated by cordgrass (Spartina alterniflora).

 The largest concentration of Long-tailed Duck (Clangula hyemalis) in the western Atlantic occurs nearby (counts of over 150,000 have been recorded), along with thousands of common eiders (Somateria mollissima) and three species of scoter (Melanitta spp.).
 In late summer a thousand or more roseate terns (Sterna dougallii), a U.S. endangered species, feed near here in preparation for their southward migration.
 Extensive sandspits on Tuckernuck are favored haul-out points for large numbers of harbor and gray seals (Phoca vitulina and Halichoerus grypus, respectively).
 The island also supports many other state and federally rare species, including Nantucket shadbush (Amelanchier nantucketensis), a candidate species for listing under the Endangered Species Act; several pairs of short-eared owl (Asio flammeus); piping plover (Charadrius melodus), a U.S. threatened species; least tern (Sterna antillarum); northern harrier (Circus cyaneus) and common tern (Sterna hirundo).

 Public access

-The southeast end of the island has a grass airstrip, which is seldom used.
+The southeast end of the island has a grass airstrip, Tuckernuck Airport, which is seldom used.